 Here is a link to our post describing our stay in Northern Idaho.
 Stunning beauty in Northern Idaho

 However, as a caution, you need to understand that solar panels don’t live in a laboratory; they live on your roof.
 Thus, even if we hit peak output on the solar panel, we don’t expect to be able to hold peak output for very long.
 Instead, I expect each panel to produce about 500-600 watts per day over a period of eight hours.
 Each panel should produce about 75 watts per hour.
-Therefore to hit break-even on running an air conditioner, you would need 1200 watts of solar.
-You need lots of solar and a big on the battery.
+Therefore to hit break-even on running an air conditioner, you would need 1200 watts of solar. (edit 2022, it didn’t work, solar didn’t produce as much as the air conditioner consumed) You need lots of solar and go big on the battery.
 Soon–very soon.
+Until then we are boondocking without solar.

 When do we run the generator to recharge?